Miiazz/Project-Euler/README.md

 # Project-Euler
-Log of Project Euler Solutions
+Personal log of my solutions to Project Euler problems using Python.